codespaces-contrib/save-june/README.md

 > **There's No Place Like \$HOME:** Don't forget to setup your `dotfiles` repo, so that your cloud-powered adventures feels like home.
 If you want a cool one to try out, then fork [this repo](https://github.com/lostintangent/dotfiles) before moving on.

-Alright, no where were we?
+Alright, now where were we?
 To get your investigation started, try the following steps in order to repro the bug:

 **Repro steps**: